Renting a car in Ireland can be confusing. The steps below, which have been followed by over 120,000 people, make the process easy-to-understand.

 If you don’t, you’ll be hit with excess fuel costs when the rental company tops it up themselves.
 You’ll always find a petrol/diesel station close to your drop-off location.

-Ireland has a number of toll roads scattered across the country.
+It’s like that your Ireland itinerary will see you encounter a toll booth.
 All but one is your standard toll – i.e. you approach the toll and you can pay with cash or card.

 Dublin’s M50 motorway is what’s known as a ‘free-flow tolling system’.
 So, there isn’t a toll booth – your car reg is recorded and a charged is placed against it.